morphognosis/Maze/README.md

 This project compares the maze-learning performance of two artificial neural network architectures: a Long Short-Term Memory (LSTM) recurrent network, and Morphognosis, a neural network based on a hierarchy of spatial and temporal contexts.

-The mazes are sequences of distinctly marked rooms interconnected by doors.
-Mazes are used to examine two important problems related to artificial neural networks: (1) the retention of long-term state information and (2) the modular use of learned information.
-Addressing the former, mazes impose a context learning demand: at the beginning of the maze, an initial door choice forms a context that must be retained until the end of the maze, where the same door must be chosen again in order to reach the goal.
-For the latter, the effect of modular and non-modular training is examined.
-In modular training, the door-associations are trained in separate trials from the intervening maze paths, and only presented together in testing trials.
+A maze is a sequence of rooms connected by doors.
+The modular task is implemented as follows: at the beginning of the maze, an initial door choice forms a context that must be retained until the end of an intervening maze, where the same door must be chosen again in order to reach the goal.
+For training, door-associations with and without intervening mazes are learned.
+Separately trained mazes are also learned as maze modules.
+For testing, maze modules are incorporated as intervening mazes between door-associations for the first time.
+Success is achieved if a modular maze is successfully navigated and the door-association context is retained such that the correct door is chosen at the end of the task.

 This work is a continuation of a previous project.
 See references.

 ## Description.

-There are three learning goals:
+There are three learning tasks:
 1. Maze learning: learn to navigate a sequence of rooms connected by doors.
 2. Context learning: learn correspondences between room configurations separated by intervening mazes.
-3. Modular context learning: the intervening mazes are trained independently and presenting only during testing.
+3. Modular learning: the intervening mazes are trained independently and presenting only during testing.
 This measures the ability to dynamically combine independently learned sequences to achieve success.